 The Ibex Wool Aire Sweater is super comfortable, warm, light, and therefore extremely versatile for a variety of conditions.
 I have been able to enjoy this jacket for a multitude of uses.
 Lightweight Merino Wool insulation makes this jacket a powerfully warm, and comfortable insulating piece of outerwear.
 With a lean semi-fit cut, the Ibex Wool Aire works well alone or under a shell.
 It stays warm when wet, and packs down small to fit in a pack or serve as a travel pillow.

 MSRP: $325.
-For more information and purchase please visit www.ibex.com
+For more information on the Wool Aire Sweater and other Ibex gear visit www.ibex.com.

 Does it breathe when you are cranking hard?
 The problem with down is that when you get going, your core heats the warming properties too much and you sweat out the clothing.
 Merino wool gives me hope.
 Also, I would be interested to know how this holds up under a good deal of washing . . . at the price tag it’s at, I would want it to last a few seasons.